timiskhakov/timiskhakov.github.io/posts/сomputing-the-convex-hull-on-gpu.md

 GPUs normally have multiple streaming multiprocessors (SMs), each containing numerous CUDA cores as well as cache and memory that are shared between the cores.
 When calling a kernel function CUDA assigns one block to one SM.
 It might be so that there are more blocks than SMs, therefore some of them have to wait.
 Once an SM finishes block processing, another block is scheduled.

-We can also issue as many blocks as there are SMs on the GPU.
-In this case, the number of elements might exceed the total amount of threads in the grid.
-Threads will do multiple iterations over data.

 Here is how the programming model maps to the hardware description:

 ```